Getting Around Sierra Leone

 Side of the roadRight

-Although the principal highways have a tarred surface, the secondary roads are poorly maintained and often impassable during the rainy season.
+Although most of the principal highways have a tarred surface, the secondary roads are poorly maintained and often impassable during the rainy season.

 There are some roadblocks at night on major roads near centres of population.

-Highways, motorways, inner city roads, provincial roads and non-classified roads.
+Highways, primary roads, secondary roads, provincial roads and non-classified roads.

-Car hire (with driver) is available from Sierra Leone Car Hire (www.sierraleonecarhire.com).
+Car hire (with driver) is available from Sierra Leone Car Hire (tel: +232 77 461;www.sierraleonecarhire.com).
 Most major hotels and travel agents can arrange car hire.
 The Foreign and Commonwealth Office advises against car travel outside of Freetown at night.

-In major towns there are reliable taxi services that travel predetermined routes.
-Taxis are yellow and black, and range from five-seaters to people carriers.
-Usually, a taxi picks up a number of people along the route and charges a ‘one-way’ or ‘two-way’ rate depending on the distance.
-It's possible to rent a taxi for yourself or to share with a group.
+In major towns, there are reliable taxi services that travel predetermined routes.
+Taxis are yellow and black and range from five-seaters to people carriers.
+Usually, a taxi picks up a number of people along the route, but it's possible to rent a taxi for yourself or to share with a group.

 You can charter taxis, for long distances, from all the major cities in Sierra Leone.

 Ocadas (motorbike taxis) are abundant all over Sierra Leone.
-A more risky (but equally exciting) mode of transport, they are a fast and reliable way of crossing one side of a town to the other, and of navigating the dirt roads in the provinces.
+A riskier (but equally exciting) mode of transport, they are a fast of crossing one side of a town to the other, and of navigating the dirt roads in the provinces.
+However, some robberies carried out by associates of drivers have been reported.

-A regular coach service journeys between the major towns of Freetown, Bo and Kenema throughout the day.
+A regular coach service journeys to all major towns in the country.
 For more information contact the Road Transport Corporation (tel: +232 78 524 054).

 You should carry identification such as a passport with you at all times when driving in Sierra Leone.
 An International Driving Permit is required, and you must be 18 years of age or over.
 Inner-city roads usually have a speed limit of 50kph (30mph) while highways and motorways have a 130kph (80mph) limit.

-Drink driving and driving while using a mobile phone are illegal, but the regulations are not enforced.
-It's not uncommon to see people on their mobile phones while driving.
+Drink driving and driving while using a mobile phone are illegal, and passengers in the front seat are mandatory.

 There are no breakdown services in Sierra Leone.
 However, there are several private mechanics in major towns who will be willing to come out and assist with a breakdown, at a price of course.